curvedinf/dir-assistant/README.md

 dir-assistant
 ```

 Running `dir-assistant` will scan all files recursively in your current directory.
-Files will be included
+The most relevant files will
-automatically when you enter a prompt for the LLM.
+automatically be sent to the LLM when you enter a prompt.

 ## Upgrading